nconghau/MiniDBGo/README.md

 -----

-# TinyDB: A Lightweight, Mongo-like Database in Go
+# MiniDBGo: A Lightweight, Mongo-like Database in Go

 ## Overview

-TinyDB is a lightweight, educational database engine written in Go, inspired by MongoDB.
+MiniDBGo is a lightweight, educational database engine written in Go, inspired by MongoDB.
 This project is designed as a learning resource to understand core database internals such as CRUD operations, durability through Write-Ahead Logs (WAL), and the storage architecture of a Log-Structured Merge-Tree (LSM-Tree).

 ## Core Architecture: How It Works (LSM-Tree)

-TinyDB is built upon a **Log-Structured Merge-Tree (LSM-Tree)**, an architecture optimized for high write throughput.
+MiniDBGo is built upon a **Log-Structured Merge-Tree (LSM-Tree)**, an architecture optimized for high write throughput.
 Here’s a simple breakdown of how it operates:

 ### ✍️ The Write Path (Handling New Data)